+15. IARC has established an Open Access Policy that describes the principles it will adhere to in ensuring maximum access to its scientific journal articles, while minimizing cost and use restrictions.

+16. The Secretariat consulted the Scientific Council, at its 51st session in January 2015, for advice on the policy and further steps which the Agency might take in meeting the objectives described in the policy.

+17. In response, the Scientific Council recognized that there are competing interests and challenges with open access publishing and recommended a nuanced approach whereby IARC carefully prioritizes papers identified for wide distribution.

-- 15. IARC has established an Open Access Policy that describes the principles it will adhere to in ensuring maximum access to its scientific journal articles, while minimizing cost and use restrictions.
-The Scientific Council is asked for advice on the policy and further steps which the Agency might take in meeting the objectives described in the policy. - 16.
-IARC would like to approach the Governing Council for permission to use up to a maximum of €50 000 per annum for three years from the Governing Council Special Fund to permit it to select around 20 high priority scientific articles for Gold or Hybrid OA publishing where other financing options are unavailable.
-The Scientific Council is requested to advise the Governing Council on this request.
+18. The Scientific Council supported the request from the Secretariat to use up to a maximum of €50 000 per annum for three years from the Governing Council Special Fund to allow the Agency to select approximately 20 high priority scientific articles for Gold or Hybrid OA publishing where other financing options are unavailable, and recommended a review in two years' time.

+19. The Governing Council is requested to approve the use of up to a maximum of €50 000 per annum for three years from the Governing Council Special Fund for open access publishing.